nairaditya/Fluids-TRIM/README.md

-# TRIM: Triadic Regulation Identification
+# TRIM: Triadic Interaction Mining in fluid flows

 MATLAB figure-generation code for the TRIM framework, which detects and quantifies amplitude-mediated triadic regulation in oscillatory and